tahowallet/extension/rfb/rfb-2-signers-ui.md

 access to underlying data and, for transactions, transaction details such as network fees.

+Signing should present the user with a complete view of the data they are going to sign---whether a transaction or a message---and then take them through whatever steps the particular signer requires to complete the signature process, allowing the user to cancel the signature at their discretion.
+In certain cases, the UI may present signer-specific hints very early in the process, as with the Ledger flow indicating whether a Ledger is connected when the user is still reviewing the transaction.

 ### Current Functionality

 The initial community edition release of Tally Ho featured a single way to add